- Chart

 Core Business Areas

-- Enterprise Storage Solutions: SSDs and other storage solutions for data centers and enterprise applications.
+- Enterprise Storage Solutions: Beyond consumer electronics, SanDisk also developed and marketed high-performance SSDs and flash storage solutions for data centers and enterprise applications, offering improved speed, reliability, and efficiency for businesses.

 Leadership and Structure